BenchCouncil/DPUBench/README.md

 **sudo echo start > /proc/net/pktgen/pgctrl**

-The result thoughput will be print on the terminal.
+The result thoughput will be printed on the terminal.